NoOPeEKS/oxid/README.md

 ```bash
 cargo run -- /path/to/file
 ```
 As of now, the editor will either open an existing file or create a new one.
-It does not currently support multiple buffers nor opening directories.
+It does not currently support opening directories.

 ## 🎮 Key Bindings